 The bank’s spread (the percentage added on top of the benchmark rate) is often lower for the first three years, and then rises on the fourth year and beyond.
 As such, you should make it a practice to look for better rates when this happens.

-There are often legal costs when it comes to refinancing.
+There are often legal costs when it comes to refinancing a hdb loan or a private property loan.
 This typically ranges from $2,500 to $3,000.
 There may be other costs as well – for example, the bank you’re switching to may want another valuation of your property; this can cost upward of $500.

 Do some calculations to determine whether the savings from refinancing would justify the costs.
 For example:

-Say you have a loan for $1 million, at around two percent interest per annum, for 30 years.
+Say you have a private property loan for $1 million, at around two percent interest per annum, for 30 years.
 Your monthly repayments would be around $3,700.

-If you refinance into a loan at 1.7 percent, your loan repayments would drop to around $3,550 per month.
+If you refinance your private property into a loan at 1.7 percent, your loan repayments would drop to around $3,550 per month.